Table of Contents

 Anemia of chronic disease

 Strongly associated with inflammatory diseases.
-In a chronic inflammatory state the liver produces a protein called hepcidin.
-It works to stop iron absorption from the duodenum and prevents iron recycling by inhibiting the breakdown of old RBCs.
+In a chronic inflammatory state, the liver produces a protein called hepcidin.
+It works to stop iron absorption in the duodenum and prevents iron recycling by inhibiting the breakdown of old RBCs.
 Reduction in serum iron results in anemia of chronic disease.

 Treatment of the underlying cause (inflammation due to infection, malignancy autoimmune etc.).